VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 our web roles from the worker role where it was originally done.
-This is described in chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]" in the section that discusses moving some command processing inline.
+This is described in chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]" in the section that discusses moving some command processing in-process.
 Partitioning the system into bounded contexts should be done based on your domain model: each bounded context has its own domain model and ubiquitous language.
 This affects how and where you need to implement integration between these isolated bounded contexts.